Updated September 26, 2023 | 4:45 p.m.

 A Temporary Food Permit is required for public events on UCI property where food is sold or given away.
 UCI requires permits to ensure the safety of our campus community and to track food that was cooked or served in the event of reported foodborne illness.
 The California Retail Food Code (CalCode) dictates the requirements for the operation of a temporary food facility.

-Applicants must complete the Food Safety training and apply for a temporary food permit at least 7 business days prior to the event.
+Applicants must complete the Food Safety training and apply for a temporary food permit at least 10 calendar days prior to the event.
 Please note, no food preparation or cooking is allowed in a private residence.

 A Temporary Food Permit is required if the event meets at least one of the following conditions: